7Factor/lnl-concourse-vault/readme.md

 - [x] Get vault and concourse running
 - [x] Connect vault and concourse
-- [] Create a pipeline for the app
+- [x] Create a pipeline for the app
+- [x] Push the app to a local docker registry
-- [] Have it pass a secret in to the app
+- [ ] Have it pass a secret in to the app

 Vault: http://localhost:8200
 Concourse: http://localhost:8080